Coinsnap/Coinsnap-for-Gambio/README.md

 [Coinsnap](https://coinsnap.io/en/) provides modules and plugins that enable online stores to receive Bitcoin payments from their customers' Bitcoin Lightning wallets to their own Bitcoin Lightning wallets for digital and physical goods.

+Gambio is a German shop system that offers a complete solution for online retailers with extensive functions and tools.
+It offers simple handling for small and medium-sized companies that want to design their own e-commerce presence.

-Gambio combines everything you need to successfully sell online: A modern, visually appealing shop-system with a large range of functions that is connected to all important marketplaces and payment systems as well as technically optimized for great search engine rankings.
+Gambio was founded in 2005 and is used by more than 25,000 e-commerce merchants, primarily in Germany, Austria and Switzerland.
+System combines everything you need to successfully sell online: A modern, visually appealing shop-system with a large range of functions that is connected to all important marketplaces and payment systems as well as technically optimized for great search engine rankings.

 * Coinsnap Gambio Demo Site: https://gambio.coinsnap.net/
 * Blog Article: https://coinsnap.io/coinsnap-for-gambio-payment-plugin/